koka-lang/libmprompt/src/mprompt/readme.md

 ```
 The guard page at the end of the committed area will
 move down into the reserved area to commit further stack pages on-demand.
 If enabling gpools ([`config.gpool_enable`](test/main.c#L28)), the layout
-of the stack is the same but there are two differences: (1) the stacks will
+of the stack is the same and still uses  guard pages.
-grow more aggressive doubling the committed area every time (up to 1MiB) which
-can help performance, and (2), the stack memory is reused in the process which
-can be more efficient than allocating from the OS from scratch (which needs to
-re-zero pages for example).

 ## Linux and macOS